Use the following instructions to bake up your very own gluten-free pizza.

 - Preheat your oven to 550°F along with a pizza stone or cookie sheet.
 We use a Volrath aluminum cookie sheet.

 - Rest rolled dough for a half hour.
 Then transfer to a peel covered with additional rice flour and cornmeal and slide onto pre-heated baking sheet in the oven.
-Bake crust blind for 6-8 minutes.
+Bake crust blind for 6-8 minutes for a crispier crust.
+Feel free to skip this step.

 - Remove dough using the peel.
 With the crust on the peel, prepare your pizza.
 Brush crust with olive oil.
 Then top with pizza sauce.
 We make our own by diluting a 6-oz can of tomato paste in 12 oz of water, and then adding salt, pepper, and dried oregano.
 Simmer sauce for 10-12 minutes until the sauce has reached desired consistency and the bitterness from the tomatoes has cooked out.
 Adjust seasoning as sauce simmers.